minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Solution

 - Include a **visual sketch** of what the final product will look like for the user; if you envision the application to have multiple screens, sketch these all out separately.
+Clearly specify the possible user interactions.
+Your sketches do not have to be professional-looking, but they have to be complete and neat!

     ![](screens-proposal.png)